ffdarkpenguin/load_balancer/README.md

 # Project Load Balancer Simulation

-This project to simulate a load balancer test to calculte the cost of running services on miltiple configuration.
-It's main goal is to find the lowest possible cost of running by users twiking it's configuration while testing varios scenarios.
+This project simulates a load balancer test to calculte the cost of running services on multiple configuration.
+It's main goal is to find the lowest possible cost of running a given load of service by twiking it's configuration while testing various scenarios.

 It reads data from a text file containing one interger number per line.
 The first two numbers are used for configuration.
 All others number are treated as new clients that requested a service and so they need to be allocated to a given server.
-New servers must be launched if all server reached they maximun capacity.
+New servers must be launched if all running server reached they maximun capacity.

 The first configuration number is `ttask` which tells the app how many ticks are used per client request.
 The second configuraiton number is `umax` which tells the maximum number of tasks (or clients requests)